Unit Study Made Easy

 Hands-on, Unit Studies Make Learning Fun and Enhances Retention

-To make this easy on our homeschooling parents, My Father's World removes the hassle of planning and organizes simple projects in a chronological learning sequence.
+To make this easy on our homeschooling parents, we remove the hassle of planning and organizes simple projects in a chronological learning sequence.
 Our Family Learning Cycle follows a chronological unit study approach to help families of all sizes educate their kindergarten through 8th grade children together, rather than using completely separate curricula and splitting parent time and attention.

-By combining multiple subjects into one set of Christian homeschooling lessons and encouraging children to see the big picture, rather than simply pieces of random information, My Father's World's unit study homeschool curriculum ensures all subjects are thoroughly covered in an appropriate amount of time for every age.
+By combining multiple subjects into one set of lessons and encouraging children to see the big picture, rather than simply pieces of random information, our curriculum ensures all subjects are thoroughly covered in an appropriate amount of time for every age.

 Where to Start